MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/retrieve-related-entities-query.md

 ## Retrieve related entities by expanding collection-valued navigation properties

-If you expand on collection-valued navigation parameters to retrieve related entities for entity sets, an `@odata.nextLink` property will be returned for the related entities.
-You should use the value of the `@odata.nextLink` property with a new `GET` request to return the required data.
+If you expand on collection-valued navigation parameters to retrieve related entities for entity sets, only one level of depth is returned if there is data.
+Otherwise the collection will return an empty array.

+In either case an `@odata.nextLink` property will be returned for the related entities.
+If you want to retrieve the collection separately, you can use the value of the `@odata.nextLink` property with a new `GET` request to return the required data.

 The following example retrieves the tasks assigned to the top 2 account records.
+One has related tasks, the other does not.

 **Request**